kulakarla/intern-decision-engine-backend/TICKET101.md

 #### Constraints

-It is not stated in the requirements that the loan duration can be only multiples of 6, nor is it said that loan amount should be fixed to multiples of 100.
+It is not explicitly stated in the requirements that the loan duration can be only multiples of 6, nor is it said that loan amount should be fixed to multiples of 100.

 ### 2 | Code